PileProject/drive/app/src/main/assets/legal_notice_template.md

-with any of LEGO&reg; / PILE products and is not responsible for any damage, injury, or warranty claim that occurs with or in connection with any of LEGO&reg; / PILE products and systems sold.
+with any of LEGO&reg; / PILE products and is not responsible for any damage, injury, or warranty claim that occurs with or in connection with any of LEGO&reg; / PILE products and systems.

-- Purchaser confirms that they will operate LEGO&reg; MINDSTORMS&reg; or PILE robots.
+- User confirms that they will operate LEGO&reg; MINDSTORMS&reg; or PILE robots.
-- Purchaser assumes all liability for damages to property and persons from the equipment.
+- User assumes all liability for damages to property and persons from the equipment.
-- Purchaser assumes all liability for improper use of the equipment.
+- User assumes all liability for improper use of the equipment.
-- Purchaser is responsible for proper configuration and maintenance of the equipment.
+- User is responsible for proper configuration and maintenance of the equipment.

-It is the responsibility of the purchaser to decide if the equipment is suitable for your intended use.
+It is the responsibility of the user to decide if the equipment is suitable for your intended use.

 We are not responsible for any warranty claim due to misuse, crashes, damage,